 Per Chapter 8 of the city's Water System Plan of June 2010 (WSP), multiple projects are identified for the Green Mountain area.
 The WSP identifies a future developer driven booster pump station (DE-5), a water storage facility (S-6), a 24" diameter transmission main (T-7) and a 12" developer funded NUGA transmission main (N-1) on or adjacent to the subject property.
-Neither the DA nor the application materials specify how, when or where the applicant will install the booster pump station (DE-5) or provide a future location for water storage facility (S-6).
-Additionally, the water system mainline improvements (T-7) and (N-1) are not discussed or identified in the application materials or the DA.
+Some of these elements may be modified by the city depending on a number of factors including topographical issues.
+The applicant shall coordinate with the city through final engineering to determine the need, location and installation of these improvements as will be conditioned below.

 To conform with the City's 2010 WSP, a condition of approval specifying the applicant's responsibility to design and construct the T-7 and N-1 transmission mains shown within and adjacent to the PRD per the WSP is warranted.
-Construction of the transmission mains through the PRD site and up to the water storage facility S-6 must be completed prior to final plat approval of the phase(s) the mains are located within or adjacent to, or to the extent necessary to achieve adequate fire flows.
+Construction of the transmission mains through the PRD site and up to the water storage facility S-6, as applicable based on the final determination of it's location, must be completed prior to final plat approval of the phase(s) the mains are located within or adjacent to, or to the extent necessary to achieve adequate fire flows.
 Additionally, a condition of approval specifying the applicant's responsibility to design and construct Booster Pump Station DE-5 is warranted.
 The Booster Station shall be constructed prior to final plat approval for any phase that has a lot located above 370 feet in elevation.